Henry Gassaway Kennett

 Henry Gassaway Kennett (August 29, 1835 – January 6, 1895) was an American politician and lawyer who served as a Union brevet brigadier general during the period of the American Civil War.

-Kennett began the war serving a lieutenant colonel for the 27th Ohio.
+Kennett began the war serving as a lieutenant colonel for the 27th Ohio.
 He later served as a colonel of the 79th Ohio Infantry Regiment and led this regiment in Tennessee.
 Kennett resigned from the Union army on August 1, 1864.
 He was later named a brevet brigadier general with a promotion date of March 13, 1865.
 After the war, Kennett served as a member of the Ohio House of Representatives.
 He died in 1895, in Cincinnati.

-His father Colonel John Kennett, who was born in St. Petersburg, Russia, had attended Harvard College, and had co-owned a large tobacco company in Cincinnati, before leading the 4th Ohio Cavalry Regiment from 1861 until 1863.
+His father, Colonel John Kennett, who was born in St. Petersburg, Russia, had attended Harvard College, and had co-owned a large tobacco company in Cincinnati before leading the 4th Ohio Cavalry Regiment from 1861 until 1863.